Sternula antillarum athalassos

 The only known nesting away from river systems was the five nests found by Tout (1902) on an exposed bank at what is now Kirkpatrick Basin North WMA, York Co during the summers of 1896 and 1897.
 Jorgensen (2012) concluded that nesting might occur on occasion in such circumstances, but there are no other breeding records for the Rainwater Basin, and fewer than ten summer records overall in 90 years (Jorgensen 2012).
 However, this species does nest regularly at Cheyenne Bottoms and Quivira NWR in central Kansas (Thompson et al 2011).

 Nesting usually commences in late May shortly after arrival.
 Least Terns will regularly re-nest if nests initiated early in the season fail; re-nests may be initiated into the latter half of July.
 However, breeding activity attenuates sharply in August and nests initiated late are often abandoned.
 Occasionally, tern chicks are abandoned by adults (Jenniges and Plettner 2008).
+A nest with eggs of both Least Tern and Piping Plover was found in northeastern Nebraska on the Missouri River in 1983 (Ducey 1984).

 - Breeding Phenology: